Francisco-222/CNA350/README.md

  Moddify docker-compose.yml and other files to suport PHPMyadmin and move the architecture from master-slave to shardded by modifying the .yml and maxscale.cnf files.

 [The MaxScale docker-compose setup](./docker-compose.yml) contains MaxScale configured with a three node master-slave cluster and Shard-A and Shard-B .
-To start it, run the following commands in this directory.
+To start it, run the or nano docker-compose.yml to add or change following commands in this directory.

 ```
-$ docker-compose build
 $ docker-compose up -d
 $ nano docker-compose.yml to add or change
 ```

 ## Configuration
 The default configuration for the container is fairly minimalist and can be found in [this configuration file](./maxscale.cnf).
 At a high level the following is enabled:
-- REST API with default server(maxscale) user and password ( maxscale / maxpwd) listening to all hosts (127.0.0.1:8080)
+-  To  server(maxscale) user and password ( maxscale / maxpwd) listening to all hosts (127.0.0.1:8080)

 ## Check MaxScale server